jb297686/jb297686.github.io/_posts/2025-07-08-flower-search-engine.md

 # Sample Data Overview <a name="sample-data-overview"></a>

-By happy coincidence it turns out that the range of flowers sold at the wholesale market is exactly the same as the range of flower varieties in the *Oxford 102 Category Flower Dataset* so we'll use that as our image dataset.
+By happy coincidence it turns out that the range of flowers sold at the wholesale market is exactly the same as the range of flower varieties in the *Oxford 102 Category Flower Dataset*, so we'll use that as our image dataset.

-- [102 Category Flower Dataset](https://www.robots.ox.ac.uk/%7Evgg/data/flowers/102/): *Nilsback, M-E. and Zisserman, A.*, **Automated Flower Classification over a Large Number of Classes**, Proceedings of the Indian Conference on Computer Vision, Graphics and Image Processing (2008)
+- [102 Category Flower Dataset](https://www.robots.ox.ac.uk/%7Evgg/data/flowers/102/): *Nilsback, M-E. and Zisserman, A.*, "Automated Flower Classification over a Large Number of Classes", *Proceedings of the Indian Conference on Computer Vision, Graphics and Image Processing*, 2008

 This dataset contains images of 102 different types of flowers that are commonly found in the United Kingdom.
 One unusual aspect of this dataset is that its test set (6149 images) is much larger than its train set (1000 images).
 For our purposes it makes sense to use the 6149 images in the test set to create our vector database of flower images (we'll call this our "database set") and use a sample of images from the training set to test our search engine.